fivan18/shooter-game/README.md

 - space

 ### Screens
-1. Boot: shows the logo game
+1. Boot: shows the name game
 2. Prealoader: loads assets and gets current user score if exist
 3. Authentication: if there is not a user saved on local storage, asks player name
-4. Title: gives options to start, configure or see credits game
+4. Title: gives options to start, configure, see credits or get leader board game
 5. Options: configures sound
 6. Credits: shows credits
+7. Leader Board: shows leaders scores' game
-7. Game: plays the game
+8. Game: plays the game
-8. Game Over: shows player's current and maximum scores, asks to restart the game
+9. Game Over: shows player's current and maximum scores, asks to go to the menu

 ## Getting Started